robinhood/faust/docs/playbooks/leaderelection.rst

 Seeing things in Action
 -----------------------

-Now try to arbitrary kill (ctl + C) the different works to see how the leader stays at just *one* worker - electing a new leader upon killing a leader - and how the greetings are randomly printed across the available workers.
+Now try to arbitrary shut down (:kbd:`Control-c`) some workers to see how the leader stays at just *one* worker - electing a new leader upon killing a leader -- and how the greetings are randomly printed across the available workers.